minibolt-guide/minibolt/guide/bonus/bitcoin/ordisrespector.md

 ---

 [Ordinals](https://ordinals.com/) is a project created to number sats.
 It also has a feature called inscriptions, which is the problematic part and what is mainly being touched on in this guide.
 An inscription is basically data stored on chain associated with a sat.
-And why are they an attack on Bitcoin?

-First of all, we probably should look at what Bitcoin is:

-> A Peer-to-Peer Electronic Cash System [(Bitcoin Whitepaper)](https://bitcoin.org/bitcoin.pdf)

-There is no mention of data storage on the chain and only financial transactions.
-Ordinals abuse the Bitcoin timechain which was meant to process financial transactions to store data, and this has some issues, such as:

-- Pushing out financial transactions, such as ones that need immediate confirmation such as force closes with pending HTLCs or a sweep-all TX.
-- Driving up fee rates for the sole reason of inscribing a JPEG.
-- It makes it way more expensive to maintain their node in the long term.
-- It makes them liable for any illegal content in their jurisdiction that they store on their disk and broadcast freely.

-...while paying 4x less for the same bytes.

-[Ordisrespector](https://twitter.com/oomahq/status/1621899175079051264){:target="_blank"} is a ***spam patch filter*** that works by detecting the pattern of Ordinals transactions that are entering the mempool of the node and ***rejecting them***.
-The original patch was created by Luke Dashjr, you can see it here: [https://gist.github.com/luke-jr/4c022839584020444915c84bdd825831](https://gist.github.com/luke-jr/4c022839584020444915c84bdd825831) ([Archive](https://web.archive.org/web/20230207212859/https://gist.github.com/luke-jr/4c022839584020444915c84bdd825831))

-🔎 More info and original text on: [https://ordisrespector.com](https://ordisrespector.com) by [Semisol](https://twitter.com/semisol_public)

 Difficulty: Medium
 {: .label .label-yellow }